 Booking Hotel Nights

-To search for a hotel, first head to their homepage.
+To search for a hotel, first head to the homepage.
 There’s a search window in the upper-left corner.
 Select your destination, check-in and check-out dates, number of guests, and number of rooms.

-There’s a drop-down menu to pick the number of rooms and guests — you may need to pick “more options” if you’re booking for a large group.
+There’s a drop-down menu to pick the number of rooms and guests — you may need to pick “more options” if you’re looking to book for a large group.
 When you’re ready, click “search.”

 On the next page, you’ll find the search results.
-By default, hotels are sorted by “our favorites,” which are determined based on an algorithm factoring in price, reviews, location, and more.
-According to their website:
+By default, hotels are sorted by “Featured,” which are determined based on an algorithm factoring in price, reviews, location, and more.

-In general, unless I have a specific hotel property, price, or neighborhood in mind, I find that the “recommended” results list on most OTAs is fairly reasonable, and makes it easier to sort through what can be dozens or even hundreds of options in a big city.
+In general, unless you have a specific hotel property, price, or neighborhood in mind, you’ll find the “Featured” list to be fairly reasonable.
+This makes it easier to sort through what can be dozens or even hundreds of options in a big city.
 Just be certain to do your research, as Hotels.com does receive compensation for hotels that appear higher up their search listing, though that is not the only factor.